 We celebrated World Down Syndrome Day on Monday, March 21, 16.
 Why March 21st?
 Because it is a recognition of the triplication of the 21st chromosome where Down Syndrome is usually located.

 British physician, John Langdon Down, first identified Down Syndrome in 1866 although initially he labeled it as Mongolism due to the characteristic eye shape.
 In 1959, Jerome LeJeune discovered that individuals with Down Syndrome have an extra chromosome that usually presents on the 21st chromosome.

-Forget they had given birth to this child
+Forget they had given birth

 They will never learn to walk, talk, read, or write